Chi Haotian: Military career

+In the aftermath of the Tiananmen square protests, Chi's involvement in the crackdown became a focal point of human rights critiques.
+Notably, in 1996, during a visit to the United States as China's Defense Minister, his role in the 1989 events was scrutinized, highlighting ongoing international concern regarding his actions during that period.

-In 1993 Chi became a state council member and the Minister of National Defense until 2003.
+In 1993 Chi became a state councilor and the Minister of National Defense until 2003.
 He was also the director of the Law of National Defense Draft Commission.
 He was elected to be vice chairman of the central military commission of the CCP in September 1995, and CMC of the state in December that year.
-On 19 October 1999, after meeting with Syrian Defence Minister Mustafa Tlass in Damascus, Syria, to discuss expanding military ties between China and Syria, Chi then flew directly to Israel and met with Ehud Barak, the then prime minister and Defence Minister of Israel where they discussed military relations.
+On 19 October 1999, after meeting with Syrian Defense Minister Mustafa Tlass in Damascus, Syria, to discuss expanding military ties between China and Syria, Chi then flew directly to Israel and met with Ehud Barak, the then prime minister and Defense Minister of Israel where they discussed military relations.
 Among the military arrangements, was a 1 billion dollar Israeli Russian sale of military aircraft to China, which were to be jointly produced by Russia and Israel.

-He was elected as a member of central committee of CCP's 12th, 13th, 14th and 15th National Congresses, and a Politburo member at 15th Congress.
+He was elected as a member of CCP's 12th, 13th, 14th and 15th Central Committee's, and a Politburo member at 15th National Congress.
 He was awarded First-class honor in 1952, and Third-Class Liberation medal in 1985.
 He was made general in 1988.
+Chi was reportedly one of three party elders who reprimanded CMC Chairman Xi Jinping at the Beidaihe meeting in 2023.

+Views on the United States

+In December 1999, Chi stated that war between China and the United States "is inevitable."
+He emphasized the necessity for China's military to dictate the terms of engagement, asserting, "The issue is that the Chinese armed forces must control the initiative in this war."
+His remarks suggested that conflict was not only unavoidable but also that China must adopt a proactive stance to ensure strategic superiority.

+Personal life

+Chi was married to Jiang Qingping, who worked as a nurse at a People's Liberation Army hospital, in 1956.
+The couple had a son and daughter.
+Jiang died on 4 June 2023, at the age of 90.
+Chi's son Chi Xingbei is a major general in the People's Liberation Army who previously served as the political commissar of the army logistics department.